-Over the short haul - the next five to ten years - these findings could lead to better and safer treatment for cancer.
+Over the short haul--the next live to ten years--these findings could lead to better and safer treatment for cancer.
 In the long run, they could provide doctors with a means of preventing the cancer switch from ever being flipped.